Oscar-Ivs/mintkit-hub/README.md

 In addition to automated testing:

 - Pages were manually reviewed on desktop and mobile viewports
-- Layout responsiveness, navigation, and visual consistency were verified
+- Layout responsiveness and navigation behaviour were verified
-- No layout shifts or broken navigation paths were observed
+- No layout shifts, broken navigation paths, or blocking UI issues were observed

 ---

-## Future Testing
+## Future Testing & Optimisation

-Due to project scope and time constraints, the following are planned for future iterations:
+Due to scope and time constraints, the following are planned for future iterations:

+- Self-hosting of third-party assets (e.g. Font Awesome)
+- Further render-blocking CSS optimisation
 - Automated front-end testing
-- Deeper accessibility audits (manual screen-reader testing)
+- Deeper manual accessibility audits (screen reader testing)
-- Performance optimisation re-testing after asset pipeline improvements
+- Re-testing after asset pipeline enhancements

 ---